 Clients can participate in a wide range of group treatment sessions on topics that meet their specific needs.
 Groups include:

 - Getting Started – a six-week group program intended for clients who are in the early stages of treatment.
 This program provides an introduction to helpful coping strategies necessary for clients looking to make changes in their life and move forward with their goals.
 Clients can access this group at any time.

-- Relapse Prevention – a weekly evening group program providing support for clients with moderate to severe substance abuse problems and/or problem gambling concerns.
-It is appropriate for individuals that have established goals related to their issues.
+- Relapse Prevention – a weekly group program providing support for clients with moderate to severe substance abuse problems and/or problem gambling concerns.
+It is appropriate for individuals that are already connected to a counsellor at Fourcast, and have established goals related to their issues.
 Clients learn to recognize triggers and high-risk situations while developing effective coping methods.
 This group allows clients to join a session at the beginning of each month.

 - Options – a two-session early intervention group for adults that have not yet set a substance use goal.
 The program is designed to motivate and provide educational information for the client while they reflect on their current situation.
 Information regarding the risks related to substance use is intended to assist them in making more informed decisions.

 - Weekend Planning – we recognize that weekends can be a triggering time for many people.
 This drop-in group looks at ways we can make changes in our life to feel safer, healthier and stronger.
 You will develop a plan for dealing with triggers and risks that may occur over the weekend, as well as talk about other parts of your life that impact your wellbeing, such as sleep, nutrition, and stress.